dietercastel/OSMap.r/README.md

 # Book case example

 This will step you to the bookcase example.
+Which comes down to this:
+- Fetch tiles from an OSM tile server
+- Use the Overpass Query API to query some feature (here the "amenity" "bookcase") (see this page for other options  https://wiki.openstreetmap.org/wiki/Map_Features)

+### Keep in mind the Tile server/Overpass Query API policy.

 1) Get the bounding box and generate a script for downloading the required map tiles.
 ```bash